oodler577/blags.PERL/markdown/perl-ordinary-time-h2o-update.md

 }
 ```

-In this example, the initial `HASH` reference returned by `HTTP::Tiny` was made into an object with accessors using `h2o` like the original code.
-However, rather than having to dereference the `ARRAY` reference based data structure returned after decoding by `decode_json`, `d2o` is employed to convert the data structure such that all `HASH` references haveaccessors as expected.
-And the `ARRAY` reference containing the list of `HASH` references has been _blessed_ so that it has the _virtual_ methods briefly mentioned above.
+In this example, the initial `HASH` reference returned by `HTTP::Tiny` is made into an object with accessors using `h2o` like the original code.
+However, rather than having to dereference the `ARRAY` reference `$json_array_ref` (returned after decoding by `decode_json`), `d2o` is employed to convert the data structure such that all `HASH` references haveaccessors as expected.
+And the `ARRAY` reference containing the list of `HASH` references has been _blessed_ so that it has the _virtual_ methods on `ARRAY`s briefly mentioned above.

 This allows the code to collapse from: